Your Cart

 Chamomile’s been used for centuries in folk medicine for their soothing effects, high antioxidant content, and sweet, delicate scent.

 Aloe vera may be one of the most classic ingredients for treating sunburn, and for good reason!
-With intense hydrating properties and anti-inflammatory compounds like aloin, aloe vera can help soothe and cool down sunburn at this phase.
+Aloe vera, with its hydrating and anti-inflammatory properties like aloin, can soothe and cool sunburn effectively.

 Green tea is another classic ingredient for soothing inflammation.
-Not only is it gentle on the skin, but it’s chock-full of antioxidants like tannic acid and theobromine, which may have a boosting effect for damaged, irritated skin.
+It's skin-friendly and packed with antioxidants like tannic acid and theobromine, which can boost damaged, irritated skin.

 After about 48 hours, most sunburns will feel significantly less uncomfortable than those initial 6 hours as the skin sheds off those dead, damaged cells to reveal the new ones underneath.